Nice to meet you.

 What I dislike about Webex Events & Webinars:

-• With so many features, it took me a while to understand where everything is and how to make the most of it.
+• With so many features, I can understand why it took users a while to understand where everything is and how to make the most of it.

-• Not everyone has the best internet, and I’ve seen audio and video dropouts happen, which can interrupt a live session.
+• Not everyone has the best internet, and I came across quite a few mentions of audio and video dropouts happening, which can interrupt a live session.

 What G2 users dislike about Webex Events & Webinars: